rolandsalvador/officenetwork2/README.md

 <br />
 <br />
 <img src="https://i.imgur.com/yImRKoN.png"/>
 Interfaces G1/0/4 to G1/0/6 on the DSWs are connected to the ASWs.
-I configure the trunk links on these interfaces because the traffic between the endpoints and distribution switches will all flow through here.
+I configured these interfaces as trunk ports because the traffic between the endpoints and distribution switches will all flow through here.
 <br />
 <br />
 <img src="https://i.imgur.com/e2t6XFq.png"/>